CannedKilroy/parquet-crypto-data-scraper/README.md

 Adding more exchanges / symbols to watch would generate alot of data

 ### TODO:
+- seperate out config reading
+- loops and checking for exchanges and symbols
+- logging
 - function that translates bybit symbol to ccxt symbol
 - switch to time series database to handle more data
 - expand config file to handle multiple exchanges and symbols, ohlcv timeframe, orderbook depth, timeout